openshebang/openshebang/django_cheat_sheet/django_cheat_sheet.md

 2. `python3 manage.py startapp obsposts # Posts is plural of the module 'osbpost'`
 3. `mkdir -p osbposts/templates/obsposts`

-# create class bases view
+# Use function-based views, als most tutorials (even the Djando)

 1. [Class-based views | Django documentation | Django](https://docs.djangoproject.com/en/3.2/topics/class-based-views/)
 2. `mkdir templates`
 3. `echo "Hello from templates/about.html" >> templates/about.html`
 4. In settings.py update for in the TEMPLATES-list, the 'DIRS'-list with `'templates',`, so it will search in the main dir for the `templates` directory.
+Also add there the specific Django Apps.